 In contrast, your organization could highlight a volunteer through an interview, giving the supporter the opportunity to tell their story and reasons for supporting your cause.

-There’s no better way to persuade prospective donors to get involved than letting them read about someone that excelled as a volunteer for your organization.
+There’s no better way to persuade prospective donors to get involved than letting them read about the experiences, motivations, and impact of other supporters in their own words.

 Thank your supporters by featuring them in your nonprofit annual report and giving them the chance to speak about why they’re passionate about your organization.
 Getting a chance to share their thoughts can help cultivate deeper connections with your existing supporters and build new relationships with prospective donors.